pfsense/docs/source/services/index.rst

 pfSense® software can provide clients with a variety of **Services** to enhance their experience in various ways.
-Several of these are complex and warrant their own sections of the docuementation, while others are simpler to configure.
+Several of these are complex and warrant their own sections of the documentation, while others are simpler to configure.

 Complex Services
 ''''''''''''''''